nadinefreistetter/mitpot/Study.md

 <br><br>
 <h3 style="color: #808080;">The SuCCESs IA-Model</h3>

 In this study, we used the SuCCESs integrated assessment model, which is a new, lightweight optimization model designed to evaluate global climate change solutions (Ekholm et al., 2024, manuscript in preparation).

-It calculates long-term scenarios from 2020 to 2100, addressing global needs for products and services that impact the climate, such as transportation, plant and livestock-based foods, fossil and renewable energy, and bio-based and fossil materials for industry and construction.
+It calculates scenarios from 2020 to 2100, fulfilling global needs for products and services that impact the climate, such as transportation, plant and livestock-based foods, fossil and renewable energy, and bio-based and fossil materials for industry and construction.

 The model's outputs include the projected global temperature rise above pre-industrial levels, emissions of CO2, CH4, and N2O, and the composition of the energy mix.
 <br><br>